 How to create ads and campaigns

-Creating ads and campaigns in Power Editor is similar ads create a tool on Facebook with the exception that you have even more control over the options.
+Creating ads and campaigns in Power Editor is similar to ads create a tool on Facebook with the exception that you have even more control over the options.
 You can access Power Editor by visiting the link on your screen or by selecting Power Editor at the top of your ads manager.
 Let’s first walk through creating a campaign using Power Editor.
 We’ll do that by selecting the create campaign button at the top.
-Just as we would do with ad create tool, we’ll identify campaign name, the buying type as well as the campaign objective.
+Just as we would do with the ad create tool, we’ll identify the campaign name, the buying type as well as the campaign objective.
 I’ll quickly enter the campaign name here.

-It’s usually best to stick with the option that is the most common type but you may be depending on the campaign, see the fixed price option and that’ll show up by selecting this drop down here.
+It’s usually best to stick with the option that is the most common type but you may be depending on the campaign, see the fixed price option and that’ll show up by selecting this drop-down here.
 By selecting the fixed price option, it will allow you to set a predetermined rate on a CPM basis.
 Your objective will be similar to the ads create a tool so you’ll select the objective.
 Here you notice that Facebook organizes it by specific objective types.

 Manage ads and campaigns in bulk

-One of the major features in Power Editor is the ability to make changes across a wide range of campaigns, ad sets, or advertisements.
+One of the major features of Power Editor is the ability to make changes across a wide range of campaigns, ad sets, or advertisements.
 Let’s look at an example of how this works.
 Let’s say you’ve created a campaign with multiple ads and all of those have the United States and Canada as your target countries.
 Now, after looking through your advertising results, you decide to only target the United States.
 You could go into each one individually and change your targeting, or with Power Editor, you can highlight multiple ads and make only one change.
 That change will then apply to all the ads you’ve selected.

 Let me show you how that looks.
 Here, you can see that I’m in Power Editor.
 You can access it by heading to the link below on your screen or by selecting Power Editor at the top of your Ads Manager.
 I’m going to head over to my Ad Sets.
 This is where I’m able to change my locations.
 Here, I’m going to select the Ad Sets that I wish to change locations for.
 Now, you can see here, that the United States and Canada.